alphagov/govwifi-terraform/README.md

 `govwifi-<ENV>-<AWS-REGION-NAME>-accesslogs`

-An example commands for creating buckets in the Staging environment for the London and Dublin regions would be:
+Example commands for creating buckets in the Staging environment for the London and Dublin regions would be:

 ```
 gds-cli aws govwifi-staging -- aws s3api create-bucket --bucket govwifi-staging-london-accesslogs --region eu-west-2 --create-bucket-configuration LocationConstraint=eu-west-2